Higher education in the United States: Statistics

-In "The Higher Education Apocalypse", U.S. News & World Report education reporter Lauren Camera speculated that recent closings of schools in New England might be the beginning of a rash of college closures.
-An analysis of federal data from The Chronicle of Higher Education shows "about half a million students have been displaced by college closures, which together shuttered more than 1,200 campuses."
-In a 2021 Wall Street Journal article titled "Hobbled for Life," Melissa Korn and Andrea Fuller found that many master's degrees at elite schools did not pay off.

 Admission process

 Students can apply to some colleges using the Common Application.
 With a few exceptions, most undergraduate colleges and universities maintain the policy that students are to be admitted to (or rejected from) the entire college, not to a particular department or major.
 (This is unlike college admissions in many European countries, as well as graduate admissions.)
 Some students, rather than being rejected, are "wait-listed" for a particular college and may be admitted if another student who was admitted decides not to attend the college or university.
 The five major parts of admission are ACT/SAT scores, grade point average, college application, essay, and letters of recommendation.
 The SAT's usefulness in the admissions process is controversial.

 Each state has its own set of residency laws and requirements that dictate educational benefits as a reward for state residence.
 As a result, public colleges and universities in many states charge out-of-state applicants a higher rate of tuition than resident students must pay.